 The 6th of June 1944.
 D-Day.
 A momentous day in world history.
 On the morning of 6th June the largest invasion fleet in history dominated the waters of the English Channel as Operation Overlord began.
 The amphibious landings that were about to take place cost an untold number of man hours to coordinate over several … More On This Day, 1944: The Normandy Landings Begin

-As the saying goes, “Rome wasn’t built in a day”, and the successive campaigns to control the Italian peninsula took quite some time.
-In its formative years as a republic, Rome as a city state expanded locally but its greatest weakness came in the form of natural defences.
-With such little landmass surrounding the city, an approaching enemy force could … More Rome: Origins of the Empire, Part Three
+As the saying goes, “Rome wasn’t built in a day”, and the successive campaigns to control the Italian peninsula lasted several centuries.
+In its formative years as a republic, Rome expanded locally but its greatest weakness came in the form of natural defences.
+With few natural obstacles surrounding the city, an approaching enemy force could … More Rome: Origins of the Empire, Part Three